MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-overview.md

 # Share to Teams

-Share to Teams is a button enabled on any web app, personal app or tab that allows users to share content to other users in Teams.
+Share to Teams is a button enabled on any web app, personal app, or tab that allows users to share content to other users in Teams.

 You can also decide the placement of the Share to Teams button on the app.
 Users can pin the crucial content and refer to it while collaborating with Teams.